modlee-ai/modlee/docs/README.md

 #### Open source

+Join us in shaping the future of AI & ML!
+Reach out on [Discord](https://discord.com/invite/m8YDbWDvrF) and let us know what you need!
+Contribute directly on our [Github](https://github.com/modlee-ai/modlee/blob/main/docs/CONTRIBUTING.md).

-- [ ] Add more data modalities and ML tasks
+- [ ] Add more data modalities and ML tasks: a great way to
-- [ ] Client-side features needed by the community
+- [ ] Client-side features needed by the community:

 #### Modlee internal